 - Cool slightly on wire rack then invert and place cakes on rack and cool completely

-- In a large bowl beat the cream cheese and lemon extract until smooth, add in the powdered sugar and mix well.
+- For frosting beat the cream cheese and lemon extract until smooth then gradually add in powered sugar and mix well

-- Add milk one tablespoon at a time until desired consistency (for drizzling)
+- Add one tablespoon of milk at time until desired consistency for drizzling

 Other desserts you might like - Mini Banana Splits